lucasjoliveau/doc/en/applications/finance/accounting/customer_invoices/deferred_revenues.md

 On a draft invoice, select the right account for all the products of which the incomes must be deferred.

-![Selection of a Deferred Revenue Account on a draft invoice in Odoo Accounting](../../../../_images/deferred_revenues02.png)
+![Selection of a Deferred Revenue Account on a draft invoice in Konvergo ERP Accounting](../../../../_images/deferred_revenues02.png)

 #### Choose a different Income Account for specific products